DylanRobson/intro_git_guide/README.md

 ## **12. git push**

-To create the remote repository, go to https://github.com/new, then login if you're not already, then enter `MyFirstRepo` for the `Repository name` text field, then click the `Create repository` button.
+**12.1.** To create the remote repository, go to https://github.com/new, then login if you're not already, then enter `MyFirstRepo` for the `Repository name` text field, then click the `Create repository` button (pictured below).

 ![alt text](newRepoName.png)